-- are above 60 years old
+- are over 60 years old

 - are pregnant

-In rare cases, more tests may be needed, such as:
+Rarely, more tests may be needed, such as:

-- CT scan of the nose.
+- a CT scan of your nose.

 Most nosebleeds are mild and can be managed easily at home.
-The aim of treatment is to control blood loss and keep an open airway.
-If someone gets a nosebleed:
+The aim of treatment is to stop the bleeding and keep your airway open.

 - Reassure them – nosebleeds can be very alarming, especially to young children.

-Treatment for recurring nosebleeds
+Healthcare treatment for nosebleeds

 - Septal surgery – if the septum (the wall between the nostrils) is crooked it can sometimes cause nosebleeds.
 If this is the case, your ENT surgeon may recommend having your septum surgically straightened.

-- Ligation – this involves very fine surgery to tie off burst blood vessels.
+- Ligation – this involves very fine surgery to tie off the burst blood vessels.
 It may be used if other methods don't work.

 - If you need to blow your nose, do so as gently as possible.

-- Avoid picking your nose.
+- Don't pick your nose.

 - Use a head guard while playing contact sports, such as boxing or rugby.

 - Avoid overuse of nasal decongestants – always follow packet instructions.
 Ask your pharmacist if you are unsure.